MartinSahlen/bq-utils/README.md

 # bq-utils
 **TLDR**: Export BigQuery tables and queries to csv, ndjson, Excel and Google Sheets (!), supporting Excel/Google Sheet files with multiple sheets for a mix of full tables and ad-hoc queries.
+If you provide a filename starting with `gs://` it will upload the file to the provided GCP Storage bucket.

-Supports some basic CLI tasks + build your own "whatever" using the code.
+It also supports build your own "whatever" using the code.
 The CLI is just composed of the functions and components contained in the `bqutils` package.
 In does some of the same things as [bq](https://cloud.google.com/bigquery/bq-command-line-tool), and some more.

 It also supports use cases such as getting data from biguqery and adding columns, and then uploading it to another table.
 This can be useful in cases where you need to perform a lookup based on some data in a table, such as adding a country code based on latitude / longitude fields.